 Aren’t they gorgeous?
-I had to run an errand after I baked the cookies and when I returned I was hit with the smell of fall.
+I had to run an errand after I baked the cookies and when I returned I was hit with the smell of the holidays.
 I wanted to stand in the kitchen and just sniff the cookies.

 You can add some powdered sugar on top to make the cookies even prettier!
 Wrap them up in some cellophane and take them to teachers, neighbors, family, or friends for the holidays.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Nutrition is approximate Please leave a comment on the blog or share a photo on Pinterest

 Amount Per Serving: Calories: 214Total Fat: 12gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 17mgSodium: 76mgCarbohydrates: 25gFiber: 1gSugar: 15gProtein: 2g